procore/documentation/building_applications/building_side_panel_apps.md

 ## Create an Application

-(NOTE: If your existing app already has an embedded component defined in the manifest, you will need to create a new app.
-You cannot add a side panel component to your existing app.
-This limitation will be addressed in a feature release.)

-1. Open your browser and navigate to the Developer Portal landing page.
+Open your browser and navigate to the Developer Portal landing page.
 1. Click **Sign In** to log in to your Developer Portal account.
 1. Navigate to the My Apps page and click **Create a New App**.
 The Create New App dialog displays.
 1. Enter an **App Name**.
 This will be the name you use to refer to your app internally within your organization.